 Clearly the best?
 These no-nonsense American-made plastic magnifying glasses are truly in a class of their own.
 For more than 40 years they have been renowned for their outstandingly simple design and super-clear shatter-proof lenses.
 They are ideal for anyone who just wants a sensibly-priced hand-held magnifier with perfect clarity and distortion-free magnification.
 All of them have scratch-resistant lenses of 2x or 3x magnification made from water-clear optical grade acrylic.
 The two larger sizes each feature a built-in bi-focal spot lens going right up to 5x strength for close-up magnification of minute objects.
 A lightweight, moulded handle is just right for comfort and balance and there's even a hole in the handle that enables the magnifier to be worn or hung.
-Available in three popular sizes - small (2"/50mm), medium (3"/75mm) and large (4"/100mm) - to cover most everyday general magnifying tasks around the office, garden or home.
+Available in two popular sizes - small (2"/50mm), medium (3"/75mm) - to cover most everyday general magnifying tasks around the office, garden or home.
 The 3"/75mm version includes a FREE credit card magnifier, which surely makes this one of the best-value magnifiers anywhere in the UK.
+CURRENTLY AVAILABLE: 2"/50mm size

 - Round hand-held magnifiers with optical grade acrylic lenses